Antiochus IV Epiphanes: Wars against Egypt and relations with Rome

 After his ascension Antiochus took care to maintain good relations with the Roman Republic, sending an embassy to Rome in 173 BC with a part of the unpaid indemnity still owed from the 188 BC Treaty of Apamea.
 While there the embassy secured a renewed treaty of friendship and alliance with Rome, greatly helped by the fact Antiochus had come to power with the help of Eumenes II, Rome's principal ally in the region.

 The guardians of King Ptolemy VI Philometor demanded the return of Coele-Syria in 170 BC, declaring war on the Seleucids on the assumption that the kingdom was divided after Antiochus' murder of his nephew.
-However Antiochus had warning of the attack and had prepared more thoroughly.
+However, Antiochus had warning of the attack and had prepared more thoroughly.
 He had already built his forces and moved them into position; as soon as the Egyptian forces left Pelusium they were attacked and defeated by Antiochus IV and his Seleucid army.
 The Seleucids then seized Pelusium, giving them supplies and access to all of Egypt.
 He advanced into Egypt proper, conquering all but Alexandria and capturing King Ptolemy.
 This was partially achieved because Rome (Ptolemaic Egypt's traditional ally) was embroiled in the Third Macedonian War and was not willing to become involved elsewhere.

 To avoid alarming Rome, Antiochus allowed Ptolemy VI to continue ruling as a puppet king from Memphis.
 Upon Antiochus' withdrawal, the city of Alexandria chose a new king, one of Ptolemy's brothers, also named Ptolemy (VIII Euergetes).
 The Ptolemy brothers reconciled and agreed to rule Egypt jointly instead of fighting a civil war.

 In 168 BC, Antiochus led a second attack on Egypt and also sent a fleet to capture Cyprus.
 Before he reached Alexandria, his path was blocked by a single elderly Roman ambassador named Gaius Popillius Laenas who delivered a message from the Roman Senate directing Antiochus to withdraw his armies from Egypt and Cyprus or consider himself in a state of war with the Roman Republic.
 Antiochus said he would discuss it with his council, whereupon the Roman envoy drew a line in the sand around Antiochus and said: "Before you leave this circle, give me a reply that I can take back to the Roman Senate."
 This implied Rome would declare war if the King stepped out of the circle without committing to leave Egypt immediately.
 Weighing his options, Antiochus decided to withdraw.
 Only then did Popillius agree to shake hands with him.
-Ancient sources and traditional historiography describe this "Day of Elesius" as a great humiliation for Antiochus IV that unhinged him for a time.
+Ancient sources and traditional historiography describe this "Day of Eleusis" as a great humiliation for Antiochus IV that unhinged him for a time.
 Some more modern historians conjecture that Antiochus may have been more reconciled to this than ancient sources indicate, as the Roman intervention meant that Antiochus had been given an excuse to not undertake a potentially long and costly siege of Alexandria.
 He could instead return with treasure and loot having weakened the Egyptian state at little risk and cost compared to a larger-scale invasion.